RaeanneZ/FoodNav/README.md

 As a project team member, I participated in all the project discussion and contributed my ideas during the design phase.
 I worked with other team members to build the figma prototype to test the feasibility of the concept we had ideated.
 I updated my relevant parts in this GitHub documentation.

-**Developer**
+**Frontend Developer**

 I am responsible for the frontend UI and functionality development and testing of the following:
-1. Dashboard page
+1. Dashboard page layout
-2. Navigation bar (Componentized)
+2. Navigation bar (Fragments)
-4. Add Food Page
+4. Add Food Page layout
-5. Meal Log Page
+5. Meal Log Page layout

-I worked independently to resolve difficulties faced in the course of development like componentizing, while working closely with the team to troubleshoot and perform testing to ensure quality and responsiveness of application.
+I checked with the UI designer on the layout and color scheme to ensure consistency while working independently to resolve difficulties faced in the course of UI development like componentizing.
+I performed testing to ensure responsiveness of application.

 ## Appendices